Construction Alert: Sagamore Bridge maintenance planned to begin on March 20th. More information here.

-The Cape Cod Canal Area Transportation Improvement Program will include the replacement of the Bourne and Sagamore bridges, as well as improvements to the approach roadway networks to address the multimodal deficiencies within the Cape Cod Canal area.
+The Cape Cod Canal Bridges Program will include the replacement of the Bourne and Sagamore bridges, as well as improvements to the approach roadway networks to address the multimodal deficiencies within the Cape Cod Canal area.

 Round 2 Public Engagement Public Meetings